 The government estimates that the death toll from the 2010 earthquake was a 1/4 of a million people!

 What is cholera and how did it take the lives of over 10,000 people in Haiti?
 According to an article by the CDC (Centers for Disease Control and Prevention), the first documented case of cholera in a century in Haiti was in October, 2010.
 Cholera is an infectious disease that causes severe, watery diarrhea and can lead to death in just a few hours, if left untreated.
 After January 12th, 2010 when the earthquake hit the island with a magnitude of 7.0 and displaced about 1.5 Million people, the nation experienced two more aftershocks of 5.9 and 5.5 causing even more devastation and destruction.
 A panel of experts was assigned by the U.N. to investigate the cholera outbreak in Haiti and found that their deadly strain was a perfect “match” to the strain found in Nepal.
 A Nepalese team was staying at the U.N. camp in Haiti and poor sanitation sent raw sewage from the U.N. camp into the local waterways and within a few months of their arrival after the earthquake, the first case of cholera was reported in a hospital near the U.N. camps.
-The Haitian population had no immunity to cholera and the crisis is analogous to how the Europeans brought smallpox to the Americas and decimated the indigenous people, so cholera hit Haiti with an explosive force.
+The Haitian population had no immunity to cholera and the crisis is analogous to how the colonists brought smallpox to the Americas which decimated the indigenous people.
+Cholera hit Haiti with an explosive force.

 It took the U.N six years to acknowledge its role in the outbreak that left over 10,000 people dead in Haiti.
 When the United Nations admitted it’s role in the deaths of thousands of people in Haiti from cholera, it delayed any kind of remedy or corrective action to prevent more infections in fear that it would demnify the U.N. and expose the organization to serious liability and lawsuits from similar catastrophes worldwide from their peacekeeping efforts.
 A class action lawsuit was brought before an international court, but it was dismissed as the judges ruled that the U.N. was granted immunity by international treaties.
 The disease is endemic with thousands of people sickened every year as Haiti continues to struggle with water and sanitation.
 To further exacerbate the cholera outbreak, Hurricane Matthew hit Les Anglais near southwestern Haiti on October 4, 2016 and it wiped out small villages such as Rendel (as seen below) and contaminated the rivers with runoff sewage from the hillside tops that increased the death toll from cholera to over 10,000 people and made hundreds of thousands of people sick after the hurricane landfall.
 A worldwide Crisis Response Effort was able to save countless lives from the perils of the earthquake and Hurricane Matthew but so much more work has to be done.
 The Haitian population struggles with water and basic sanitation.
 It lacks a national sanitation system and needs your help.